There isn’t a ton of literature about what to do once you receive an Amazon warning, but there is quite a bit on how to prevent it.

-Either way, these complaints are typically resolved through offering Amazon invoices to show where your product was purchased or sourced from.
+Either way, these complaints are typically resolved by offering Amazon invoices to show where your product was purchased or sourced from.
 It is important that when you are giving invoices specifically those need to say “invoice” or show “paid” or “dates shipped”.
-Amazon does not allow pro-forma invoices.
+Amazon does not allow Pro-forma invoices.

 This one is a common misconception among sellers.
 Most sellers assume that Amazon (or the customer) is accusing them of selling an actual used product.